acli/stupidweasel/README.md

 -------

 Running `make install` will install _stupidweasel_ in `$HOME/bin`.
-It is also okay to install it as a shared binary (in `/usr/local/bin`, maybe);
+It is also okay to install it as a shared binary (in /usr/local/bin, maybe);
 the script does not rely on where it is installed since Evolution configuration files are always in predictable locations in your home directory.
-You don’t need to keep the name _stupidweasel_, but the name you choose should not end in `q` or `rm`.
+You don’t need to keep the name _stupidweasel_, but the name you choose should not end in _q_ or _rm_.

-After installation, it is convenient to create a symbolic link that ends in `q` and another that ends in `rm`.
+After installation, it is convenient to create a symbolic link that ends in _q_ and another that ends in _rm_.
-For example, if you want to use the _Zmailer_-compatible aliases _mailq_ and _mailrm_, you could do
+For example, if you are used to _Zmailer_ you might want the aliases _mailq_ and _mailrm_:

     make install
     cd ~/bin
     ln -s stupidweasel mailq
     ln -s stupidweasel mailrm

-It’s not necessary to create these symbolic links, but having them will be more convenient.
+It’s not necessary to create these symbolic links, but having them will make things more convenient.
 In the above example, running `mailq` would be the same as running `stupidweasel --list`;
 running `mailrm` would be the same as running `stupidweasel --delete`.